303layasai/SkillCraft-Cybersecurity-Internship/README.md

 Encrypted Password: b'cGFzc3dvcmRfZW5jcnlwdGVk'

-📋 Task 4 – Password Keylogger
+📋 Task 4 – Password Keylogger:

 File: task4_password_keylogger.py

 .Implemented a basic keylogger program for cybersecurity learning.

 .Logs keystrokes and stores them securely in a file.

 .Demonstrates how attackers use such tools and why detection is important.

 Sample Output: